 - AHRQ Behavioral Health Integration Playbook – Integrated primary care (or integrated ambulatory care) is an emerging approach for improving health care delivery in order to achieve better patient health outcomes.
 This Playbook aims to address the growing need for guidance as greater numbers of primary care practices and health systems begin to design and implement integrated behavioral health services.

 - Behavioral Health Screening

-- Behavioral health screenings, primary care and other health care settings enables earlier identification of mental health and substance use disorders, which translates into earlier care.
+- Behavioral health screenings, primary care, and other health care settings enable earlier identification of mental health and substance use disorders, which translates into earlier care.
 The SAMSHA-HRSA Center for Integrated Health website offers resources and tools for behavioral health screening.

 - CDC Health Literacy Training